gitmarek/supercollider-nanoKONTROL2/README.md

 s.quit;
 ```

-## TODO
-1. Find use for the rest of the buttons.
-2. LEDs

 ## Authors
 Marek Miller, <marek.l.miller@gmail.com>

 ## License
-This software is under MIT license.
-Feel free to use it!
+This software licensed is under the MIT license.
+Feel free to use it however
+you like!
 For more information, see [LICENSE](./LICENSE).